ProvableHQ/leo/grammar/abnf-grammar.md

 Note that this CR LF requirement only applies to the grammar files themselves.
 It does not apply to the lines of the languages described by the grammar.
-ABNF grammar may describe any kinds of languages, with any kind of line terminators, or even without line terminators at all (e.g. for "binary" languages).
+ABNF grammars may describe any kind of languages, with any kind of line terminators, or even without line terminators at all (e.g. for "binary" languages).